 Law: Unlike some European countries, drinking in public isn’t legal, however you will see many people doing so.
 The Poles like a drink and drink driving is a problem here despite the zero tolerance approach of the police.
 Most laws are pretty comparable to those in Western countries such as the US or UK.

-Time: GMT+1 (Central European Time) same as most of continental Europe including Germany, France and Czech Rep.
+Time: GMT+1 (Central European Time) same as most of continental Europe including Germany, France and the Czech Republic.

 No vaccinations are strongly encouraged for Poland.
-However, for any traveler, Hepatitis A and B vaccinations are good to have.
-You can also ask your doctor to prescribe you some antibiotics to bring along just in case you get traveler’s diarrhea but you are no more likely to get ill in Poland than back home.
+However, for any traveller, Hepatitis A and B vaccinations are good to have.
+You can also ask your doctor to prescribe you some antibiotics to bring along just in case you get traveller’s diarrhea but you are no more likely to get ill in Poland than back home.

-Poland borders seven countries, the four in the EU (Germany, Slovakia, Czech Republic and Lithuania) are easy to travel to and from.
-The situation is a little more complicated for Ukraine and Belarus which are worth visiting if you want to get a better feel of what Communist Eastern Europe was like.
-Travelling into Ukraine (left:border crossing) is smoother than coming back due to the large numbers of people who smuggle cheap Cigarettes from Ukraine into the EU where their value increases tenfold.
-You don’t need a visa for Ukraine but you do for Belarus and Kaliningrad (a Russian outpost between Poland and Lithuania).
+Poland borders seven countries in total, four of which are in the EU (Germany, Slovakia, Czech Republic and Lithuania).
+These are easy to travel to and from.
+During safer times, Ukraine and Belarus are also worth visiting if you want to get a better feel of what Communist Eastern Europe was like.
+Poland also borders Kaliningrad (a Russian outpost between Poland and Lithuania).